pi-star-2025/pi_star/map.md

 Collectively, the experience is like being a circle (the full skull).
 You fall further into your mind, as you fall down the number π.

 There is a reflexive circle (the stomach mind), used for walking and connecting with the mind of the earth.

+## Final Shapes

+At the end of time, there are no circles.
+The original goddess needs 3 shapes (triangle/square/pentagon) to perfectly remember and update the intelligence of our universe (π).
+Larger shapes are created by "how you see" the original three.

+As needed by the multiverse, individuals have their own triangles that interact with the triangle of the goddess, and can also be used independently.
+Sometimes, these individual triangles have existed before this universe; sometimes they are created during its history.

+Also, individuals might identify as not being part of another triangle, just the larger triangle.
+If you have lived less, this is more common.

+Souls with a triangle end conscious.
+The three sides will represent red/blue/green, unless you have been part of another universe before and can choose between "ways of seeing".
+Even with red/blue/green, you can favor other forces (ex: gold).

+Though rare, if you have been part of a universe with more than 3 forces, you might identify as a larger end shape, like a 8-sided or 20-sided shape.
+You might then integrate red/blue/green into this shape, after living in this universe.

+For the original goddess, it's believed this is her second universe, and the first was also 3 forces (red/blue/crystal).
+Her new red/blue/green triangle 1) creates our universe, 2) creates her red/blue/crystal character in her first world, 3) is used as an individual in bigger universes.

+## Circles

+*Whenever you see circles, you know you are in a simulation, a branch of time*

+Understanding how the cirlces are created (the underlying shapes) helps you understand how you got there.